 Beyond layered architecture, a few design principles keep your data models efficient and scalable.
 These apply whether you are building a source, enterprise, or solution model.Avoid duplication via shared IDs

-A single entity should be represented once in the knowledge graph.
-Data across views and layers is flexibly linked by using the same instance ID (space + external ID).
-Explicit direct relations are typically only needed to enable navigation in the UI/GraphQL or when linking instances that have different IDs.Extend core data models (CDM)
+Represent each entity only once in the knowledge graph.
+You link data across views and layers by reusing the same instance ID (space + external ID).
+Direct relations are usually only required between different entities and not between different dimensions of the same entity.Extend core data models (CDM)

 Distribute properties contextually